-With extensive research going on, companies were able to manufacture sensors that needed far lower amount of light than some years before to generate a reasonable amount of electrical power.
-The native ISO therefore got raised.
+With extensive research going on, companies were able to manufacture sensors that needed a far lower amounts of light than some years before to generate a reasonable amount of electrical power.
+The native ISO, therefore, got raised.
 So instead of a sensor which operated the best at 100 ISO, the manufacturers came out with sensor that worked best at 200 ISO.
 That’s one complete stop faster!
 So the 400 ISO theoretically had as much noise as its predecessor had at 200.
 The higher ISOs started to become less noisy.
 This was further combined with circuit designs and computer algorithms that reduced the noise.

 What about the lower ISOs in these sensors?
 Well, they did not become noisy.
 Reducing the signal to achieve lower ISOs is not hard on the camera and so this can be done without generating too much of noise.
 Cameras with 200 ISO as native can easily do 100 ISO.

 The raising of the native or base ISOs was disruptive for the photography world.

 The camera manufacturers kept on improving and now the native ISOs in most cameras rest somewhere in the middle of available ISO range.
 These cameras have a range of ISO where the noise is not different from other ISOs.
 The new age term is ‘ISO-Invariance’.
 The ISO invariant cameras have made photography really easy.

 One addition that happened around the time when ISO-invariance started coming up has been the Auto-ISO.
 Now ISO can be changed by the camera itself.
 This has simplified things for many new users and thankfully the image quality does not suffer much.
 (Auto ISO)